geek-cookbook/geek-cookbook/manuscript/recipes/autopirate/ombi.md

 ---
+title: Run Ombi in Docker (protecting the API with SSL)
 description: Ombi is like your media butler - it recommends, finds what you want to watch!
+It includes a rich API, and since it's behind our traefik proxy, it inherits the same automatic SSL certificate generation as the rest of the Autopirate Docker Swarm stack.
 ---

-# Ombi
+# Ombi in Autopirate Docker Swarm stack

 !!! warning
     This is not a complete recipe - it's a component of the [AutoPirate](/recipes/autopirate/) "_uber-recipe_", but has been split into its own page to reduce complexity.